cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 ### **encrypted**

-This section declares security controls like `encryption`, `searchable encryption`, `masking`, `tokenization` on per-column basis for specified table.
+This section declares security controls like `encryption`, `searchable encryption`, `masking`, `tokenization` on per-column basis for the specified table.

 ```
 schemas: